cagrican/hapi-context-credentials2/README.md

 ##Notes
 This plugin only supports Hapi version 17 and above.
-If you are using hapijs prior to version 17, please install `request.auth.credential`
+If you are using hapijs prior to version 17, please install `hapi-context-credentials`

 ##Install